autostructure/secure_windows/README.md

 Used in STIG V-73807

+##### `time_server`

+Default value: 'tick.usno.navy.mil'

+This should be the appropriate time server for your organization.

+Used in STIG V-73307

 ## NIST 800 53 Controls
 Each of the controls listed below are classified as either Low, Moderate, or High, based on the potential impact a security breach could have on an organization's systems